ourStoryNetwork/ourstorynetwork.github.io/docs/_posts/2023-08-10-b18governance.md

 permalink: "/09_b18governance/"
 ---

+With oS3, ourStory's governance is managed in our [GitHub Discussions](https://github.com/orgs/ourStoryNetwork/discussions).

-THe default governance protocol is a derivative of [Nostr](https://nostr.com/the-protocol).
+The default governance protocol is a derivative of [Nostr](https://nostr.com/the-protocol).
 This is an MVP of the future Nostr client that ourStory is making for [The School of Bitcoin](https://theschoolofbitcoin.com) to help learners create Decentralized Autonomous Organizations that transform their cities.

 ## Platform Game
 ourStory: Everything is Music uses oS3 (ourStory openSource operatingSystem) as a template for creating our platform ecosystem.